sonic-net/sonic-mgmt/docs/testplan/srv6/SRv6-phoenixwing-ptf-testplan.md

  ...
 ```
 ### Setup configuration files
-Instead of using mininet xml, we want to use configdb json files to apply initial underlay configuraiton to each device. dut_cfg_file_loc is used in the topology file to provide the path for DUT's configdb json file and use cfg_file_loc under each VM to provide each VM's configdb json file.
+Instead of using minigraph xml, we want to use configdb json files to apply initial underlay configuraiton to each device. dut_cfg_file_loc is used in the topology file to provide the path for DUT's configdb json file and use cfg_file_loc under each VM to provide each VM's configdb json file.

 ```
 dut_cfg_file_loc : ../tests/srv6/7nodes_cisco/P1.json